cjb/GitTorrent/README.md

 Note that OP_RETURN transactions are limited to 80 bytes, which limits usernames in this scheme to 29 bytes.

+As a convenience, this repository will include a database of registered usernames that is updated regularly.
+This doesn't make GitSwarm any more centralized -- you can run the same scripts yourself on a downloaded blockchain to make sure that this repository does not lie.
+This is just to save everyone from downloading tens of gigabytes of blockchain to process.

+By the way, storing full Bitcoin history is not necessary.
+We just need to scan every transaction once, and can discard each transaction after we've scanned it once and determined whether it contained a valid username registration that we record.
+We just need to scan through all unprocessed blockchain transactions once, and record where we got up to so that we don't have to look at them again after that.

 ## Contributing

 Please send pull requests!
 Even changes to the design of GitSwarm are welcome and encouraged; nothing is set in stone.